9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 1
 ```

-We don\'t crash!
-Because there\'s no constructor present at runtime,
+We don't crash!
+Because there's no constructor present at runtime,
 matching against `N _` is in fact equivalent to matching against the
 plain wild card `_`: since the wild card always matches, the expression
 does not need to be evaluated.